farhat-lab/metatools_ncbi/README.rst

 ===================
 Todo

-* "?" at the end of the name of each json file when I download the metadata about the runs (bug)
 * module available on Conda ✕

+Version 0.1.4

+* fixed: "?" character at the end of the name of each json file when I download the metadata about the runs (bug fix)
+* fixed: the dictionary "d" inside the function get_json_runinfo_from_biosamples is storing all the sequencing runs information for all biosamples instead of the one/those of a single biosample (bug fix)

 Version 0.1.3

-* metatools_download should not have a .py extension (metatools_download.py)
+* metatools_download should not have a .py extension (documentation)

 Version 0.1.2